 Supermarkets: good for bundling with the weekly shop

-The UK no- and low-alcohol market more than doubled in value in 2024 according to IWSR, and the supermarket shelves, digital and physical, have caught up.
-The Office for National Statistics added alcohol-free beer to its inflation basket in March 2026.
-That's the government's quiet way of saying AF has stopped being a novelty and started being part of how the country shops.
+The UK no- and low-alcohol market more than doubled in 2024 according to IWSR, and the supermarket shelves, digital and physical, have caught up.
+The Office for National Statistics added alcohol-free beer to its inflation basket in March 2026, the kind of category-promotion the ONS reserves for products it expects households to buy regularly.

 Every major UK supermarket now stocks alcohol-free drinks through their online grocery delivery.
-Ocado tends to carry the widest AF range among the majors, leaning premium and craft.
+Ocado leans premium and craft, often shelving releases from independent breweries before the big four catch up.
 ASDA, Sainsbury's, Tesco, Waitrose and Morrisons each stock a solid core of mainstream brands, with Tesco Clubcard prices and ASDA multipack deals worth watching.
 Aldi, Lidl, Marks & Spencer, Co-op, Iceland and the discounters have all expanded their AF ranges too.

 The real advantage of supermarket shopping for AF isn't the range, it's the delivery economics.
 If you're already ordering groceries, adding a case of AF beer or a bottle of AF wine costs you nothing extra in shipping.
 You're getting the drinks delivered free by bundling them with your shop.